 - Sign up to clear blackberries and other invasive plants from the Audubon Nature Reserve (480 Eola Drive NW, Salem) by calling 503.364-9325.

 - Volunteer for or get involved with Willamette River Keeper.
-They are hosting the Wapato Planting Day at Willamette Mission State Park on November 8, 2024, where volunteers can come together to plant newly harvested aquatic plants that will benefit the habitat and improve watershed health.
+They host events where volunteers can come together to plant newly harvested aquatic plants that will benefit the habitat and improve watershed health.

 - Connect with SOLVE Oregon to clean up litter and restore neighborhoods and natural areas across the state.
 They have year-round events happening almost seven days a week, so it’s easy to find an opportunity that fits into your schedule.